Bracebridge advised to 'plan carefully' with healthcare moving forward

 Murray advised that the extra resources will add flexibility for other services that may arise in the future that they may not see now, such as dementia management.
 He said, “It’s important to plan carefully,” including getting creative about using existing resources.

 Maloney quoted the report as saying, “There will be a need to have ongoing reviews to ensure that the plan meets current and future needs.”
-He expressed the importance of MACH “living up to the plan and checks and balances in internal reviews…to ensure the plan presented is the plan received.”
+He expressed the importance of MAHC “living up to the plan and checks and balances in internal reviews…to ensure the plan presented is the plan received.”

 Murray advised that given the Ministry’s financial commitment of 75% they will also be reviewing the plan and ensuring that it meets the needs of the area.
-So, between MACH, the communities, and the Ministry, reviews will be ongoing to ensure the model is meeting the appropriate needs.
+So, between MAHC, the communities, and the Ministry, reviews will be ongoing to ensure the model is meeting the appropriate needs.

 Councillor, Don Smith, inquired about how the Town can measure whether they have a “good proportion of services that meets the community needs.”